Scleroderma in children

 There are different kinds of scleroderma, with varying degrees of severity.
-With scleroderma in children, it is the milder forms are far more common in children than the serious form.
+With scleroderma in children, it is the milder forms that are far more common than the more serious types.

-Most children who get the condition are diagnosed with 'localised scleroderma'.
-This is where only the skin is involved, and other parts of the body are unaffected.
-There are several types of localised scleroderma that your child could be diagnosed with:
+Most children who have scleroderma are diagnosed with 'localised scleroderma'.
+This means that only the skin is involved; and the rest of the body will remain unaffected.
+There are several types of localised scleroderma that can occur in children:

-This the most common form of scleroderma in children.
-It appears in irregular patches that start out small and pink.
-They eventually harden and lead to a scleroderma diagnosis.
-Children with morphea have an excellent scleroderma outlook.
-Often these patches will soften and fade leaving no serious long-term consequences.
+Morphea is the most common form of scleroderma in children.
+It presents in irregular patches on the skin, that initially appear small and pink and will eventually harden, leading to a diagnosis of scleroderma.
+The outlook is excellent for children with morphea, because these patches will eventually soften and fade, leaving no serious, long-term complications.

 Linear scleroderma presents as lines of tight, shiny and often darkened skin.
 These often appear on the child's arm or leg and extend to the hands or feet.
-It can also affect the underlying muscle, fat and bone, leaving a scarred appearance.
-It is important to get this treated early in growing children, especially if a patch crosses over a joint, as normal growth and development can be affected.
+It can also affect the underlying muscle, fat and bone, resulting in a scarred appearance.
+Early diagnosis and treatment for linear scleroderma are very important for growing children, especially if an affected patch of skin crosses over a joint, because normal growth and development can be affected.

-Children with linear scleroderma often have a good outlook, providing they receive appropriate and prompt treatment to minimise any longer-term complications.
+Children with linear scleroderma will often have a positive outlook, provided that they receive appropriate and prompt treatment to minimise any longer-term complications.

 Linear scleroderma en coup de sabre

-This is when children have linear scleroderma on their face and/or scalp.
-If the lesions are confined to the scalp and forehead then the problem is largely cosmetic.
+Coup de sabre arises when children have linear scleroderma presenting on their face and possibly their scalp.
+If the affected area is confined to the scalp and forehead then the problem is mainly cosmetic.

 Parry Romberg syndrome

-This type of scleroderma has similar skin lesions, but may involve the whole side of the face and in some cases the tongue.
-When one side of the face is involved, this can present additional difficulties because the facial bones may not grow properly.
+This type of scleroderma features similar skin lesions to coup de sabre, but may involve an entire side of the child's face and in some cases the tongue.
+When one side of the face is affected, there may be additional complications because the facial bones may not grow properly.

-The treatment for localised scleroderma is usually through anti-inflammatory medication, physiotherapy and occupational therapy.
+The treatment for localised scleroderma usually involves anti-inflammatory medication, physiotherapy and occupational therapy.

-A very small number of children are diagnosed with 'systemic sclerosis', the more serious form of scleroderma where both the skin and internal organs are involved.
-Of all children with scleroderma, it's less than 10% that have the systemic kind.
+A very small number of children are diagnosed with 'systemic sclerosis', the more serious form of scleroderma.
+In systemic sclerosis, both the skin and internal organs are involved.
+Of all children diagnosed with scleroderma, fewer than 10% will have this form of the condition.

-As with localised scleroderma, treatment is usually through medication and physiotherapy, but children with systemic sclerosis will need expert medical care and long-term support into adulthood.
+As with localised scleroderma, treatment usually involves medication and physiotherapy, however children with systemic sclerosis will need expert medical care and long-term support into adulthood.